-Newport Beach Premises Liability Attorney
+Newport Beach Premises Liability Lawyer

 Property owners in Newport Beach carry a responsibility to keep their premises safe for people who live, work, or visit.
 When they fail to meet this responsibility, injuries can happen.
 From upscale shopping centers near Fashion Island to beachside rentals along Balboa Peninsula, unsafe conditions can cause serious harm.
 If you’ve been hurt because a property owner ignored a safety issue, a Newport Beach premises liability lawyer at Bentley & More LLP can help you understand your legal options and take meaningful action.